Fieldwork

 Room and Board Arrangements:

 The archaeology camp is set up to be a communal living situation.
 All students will be expected to adjust accordingly and will be graded as to their cooperation and conservation.
-The living situation includes full time camping in either tents or the semi-permanent dorm structure.
+The living situation includes full time camping in either tents or the semi-permanent dorm structure with rooms accommodating 4 persons each.
 Electricity is generated by a 10,000 watt generator that runs approximately three hours in the morning to provide light for preparing our breakfast and three hours in the evening for reading and study.
 Additional light or electricity is sometimes available (on sunny days) from electricity generated by solar panels.
 Local cooks are hired to prepare Belizean-style food for meals.
-Special diet needs are difficult to accommodate, and should not be expected.
+Some special diet needs are difficult to accommodate.
 However, we have found that in general vegetarians diets work okay if you eat eggs and dairy.
+Please contact Dr. Trachman for questions about special diets.
 Camp chores will be assigned to each student on a rotating weekly basis.
 Camp chores include camp clean up, kitchen cleaning duty, washing dinner dishes, sweeping dorm and lab, vehicle maintenance (supervised), recording water storage tank levels, and taking compostable trash to the eco-friendly biodegradable trash pit.
 Students are expected to be able to cooperate in the carrying out of their camp duties and will be graded accordingly.
-Cost: $2,000 ($1900 with AIA 5% discount) plus airfare, etc.
+Cost: $2,000 (includes: room and board, meals, ground transportation from airport, excursion to Lamanai) plus airfare, etc.

 Academic Credit: